Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 1. For HDD and SSD and non-compact USB flash devices, there are additional power requirements.
 2. Except for compact USB flash devices, physical space requirements also increase.
 This may be especially important for the Raspberry Pi Zero family.

-**Process Steps:**
+**Process Steps Run By Script:**
 1. Create the LUKS key
 2. Lock the LUKS key
 3. Create a LUKS volume on an external USB device
 4. Create an ext4 partition on the LUKS volume
 5. Move the existing root file system to the LUKS volume on the external device
-6. For RPi users: Boot to the new root file system and erase the previous root volume
+6. Boot to the new root file system and erase the previous root volume
-* For Jetson users: Copy the /boot area into the original SD card partition mmcblk0p1
-7. Boot to the new root file system

 ----------